-“Our aim is to dispel myths around who is eligible to adopt and highlight that, especially during the COVID pandemic, there are still children out there who are looking for their new family.”
+“Our aim is to dispel myths around who is eligible to adopt and highlight that there are still children out there who are looking for their new family.”

 Debbie is a single parent from Torbay who adopted her daughter after fostering her through Torbay Council.
 Debbie went on to adopt with Adopt South West and hasn’t looked back since.
 She tells us why it is she considers adoption to be best thing she has ever done and how her daughter is an absolute delight.

 “I can personally recommend adoption because I now have a beautiful daughter who has made my life so much more joyous.